 If a bylaw is successfully changed, withdrawn, or replaced, the amendment must be filed with the Land Titles Office.
 Legally, bylaw changes do not take effect and cannot be enforced in court until they are filed and noted on the condominium additional plan sheet.

 Tip for condo boards: Consider reviewing bylaws on a regular basis and engage owners on proposed changes.

 What happens if an owner, tenant or occupant doesn’t follow the bylaws?

 The Condominium Property Act requires the condominium corporation to enforce the bylaws and allows for the condominium corporation to establish monetary or other sanctions when bylaws are breached.
 The condominium corporation has the authority to impose monetary or other sanctions on owners, tenants and occupants who are breaching the bylaws.

-A sanction can only be imposed if the bylaw states that a sanction can be imposed and indicates what the sanction is.
+Condominium corporations can only impose a sanction if the bylaw allows for it and indicates what the sanction is.
 If there is a monetary sanction, the bylaw must state the amount of money or range of money that could be charged for breaching the bylaw.
 Sanctions imposed under a bylaw must be reasonable in the circumstances.

 A sanction cannot be imposed if: